 Serious efforts were made to evangelize Elmina and the surrounding areas between 1572-1576.
 Six Portuguese members of the Augustinian Order worked tirelessly to spread the faith in Elmina, Komenda, Efutu and Abura area.
 Five of the six were murdered.
 When the Portuguese left the Gold Coast, the Catholic faith again became dormant.

 In 1870, at the urging of laymen such as Pierre Bonnat and Sir James Marshall, the Propaganda Fide established the Gold Coast as a Prefecture Apostolic, entrusting it to the Society of African Missions.
 Fathers August Moreau and Eugene Murat were the first missionaries sent by the society to the Gold Coast.
 They arrived at Elmina in 1880.

 Initial evangelization included preaching the Word, as well as befriending and working with the chiefs in order to gain the support of the entire community.
 The early missionaries administered sacraments, built churches, established schools and hospitals with the help of the lay faithful.
 The Catholic Church has grown since that first baptism in 1482.
-Today, the Archdiocese of Cape Coast has approximately 300,000 baptized members.
+Today, the Archdiocese of Cape Coast has more than 300,000 baptized members.

 The evangelizing mission of the Archdiocese of Cape Coast builds upon the foundation laid down by the early missionaries.
 It has moved us into the third millennium.
 As the world changes, the Church is repositioning herself to re-invigorate her evangelizing activities to further the mission of Jesus, in this time and age.